josherrickson/howManyImputations/README.md

 after running some number of imputations.
 Therefore, the following procedure is
 recommended:

-\enumerate{
-  \item Carry out a limited number of imputations to enable estimation of the FMI. von Hippel (2018) recommends 20 imputations.
+1. Carry out a limited number of imputations to enable estimation of the FMI. von Hippel (2018) recommends 20 imputations.
-  \item Use this function, \code{how_many_imputations}, to calculate how many total imputations you will need.
+2. Use this function, \code{how_many_imputations}, to calculate how many total imputations you will need.
-  \item If the number of total imputations you will need is larger than your initial batch of 20, run additional imputations.
+3. If the number of total imputations you will need is larger than your initial batch of 20, run additional imputations.
-}

 ## Usage